llaurabp/llaurabp/README.md

 # Hello 👋

 My name is Ana Laura and I'm a computer engineering student.
-I live in Brazil, and i'm a Fullstack developer at Logic Digital.
+I live in Brazil, and i'm a Fullstack developer at Grupo Zerando.
 You can find me on [LinkedIn][2] or you can go to my [portfolio website][1].

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)